Tag Archive : Saarthi Relationship & Marriage Counseling Services

 Couples who are transparent with each other have relatively better and happy marriages.
 Partners feel more secure in a relationship when they have the confidence that they know everything about their partner.
 The moment secrets start creeping in, insecurities start to brew.
 These minor insecurities sometimes add to big issues and destroy a marriage.
 A marriage counselor can help you seek changes, and prepare you better for the challenges ahead.

-Why Relationship Counselling today is Getting More Important Than Wedding Vows? – Shared by Marriage Counsellor Shivani Misri Sadhoo
+Why Relationship Counselling today is Getting More Important Than Wedding Vows?

-Traditionally, marriages in India is the union of two souls, not just an event that brings two people together.
+Traditionally, marriage in India is the union of two souls, not just an event that brings two people together.
 In fact, a few decades back, even a large percentage of urban Indians perceived that marriage bonding continues to exist for the next 7 life and death cycles.
 Times in 2019 has changed, technology development and the emergence of the global economy has shifted people’s lifestyle, changed life priorities, burdened large middle-class populations under loans & monthly EMIs, and most importantly it has restricted the time that people get to spend with their family.

 Unfortunately, the conflict between the perception about marriage that most has received from our childhood and the harsh reality of modern urban Indian society has resulted in a common situation – where people get married without thinking of the chances of separation.
 And they miss taking most of the vital steps required to strengthen their relationship in the current social situation.

-That is why it is sometimes a wise thing to think less of the wedding vows and take time to consider what they could do when the things may hit a rocky patch in the future.
-This is one of the major reasons why couples should think about marriage counseling on a serious note.
+That is why it is sometimes a wise thing to think less of the wedding vows and take time to consider what they could do when things may hit a rocky patch in the future.
+This is one of the major reasons why couples should think about marriage counselling on a serious note.

 Premarital Counselling Helps You To Envisage the Relationship’s Future